-Learn how to tell if your pet's aggressive 'episodes' are actual signs of this very rare, but very scary, form of canine aggression.
+Learn how to tell if your pet's aggressive 'episodes' are actual indications of this very rare but scary form of canine aggression.

-Cocker Spaniel rage offers no pattern of predictable behaviour, unlike aggressive dog behaviour (such as resource guarding, dominance, etc.) which can be easily re-created.
+Cocker Spaniel rage offers no pattern of predictable behaviour, unlike aggressive dog behaviour (such as resource guarding, dominance, etc.), which can be easily re-created.

-You cannot re-create Cocker rage.
-It just happens.
+You cannot re-create Cocker rage; it just happens.

 Although conclusive scientific evidence has yet to be offered, there are several theories regarding the cause of Cocker Spaniel rage: